Why Scientific Writing Warm Ups (and Exercise) are Essential

-Why Warm Ups (and Exercise) are Essential for Writing
+Why Writing Warm Ups (and Exercise) are Essential

 If you’re like me, you only do it when you have to.
 And since your brain is like a muscle, it doesn’t adjust well to different and larger-than-normal tasks: like writing that first 3,000 word paper or the yearly grant.
 Binge writing — writing only when a large task needs to be completed immediately — leaves you mentally exhausted and requires days, if not longer, to recover from.
 Before long, you begin to hate the idea of writing, which leads to further procrastination and a never ending cycle of binge writing and writing hangovers.